CreativeWolfies/akyanet-research/akyanet.md

 Voting is pretty difficult to implement.
 This is why this version of this document is not precise about every case (for exemple, in case of major health issues (pandemics, ...)) and how they should be handled.

+You have the right to vote if you are a member of Akyanet and you are 15 years old or older.
+But in the long term, even non-members should be able to vote.

 *PhirosWolf's note*:
 > I'm not an expert on every subject, so if you have an idea of how this document could be more precise and/or cover more subjects, you could always help me to complete this document.